DLEEMOJ/security-guidance/docs/security-clearance-appeals-procedures.md

 # Security clearance appeals procedures

-These procedures provide an overview of the requirements for appealing a decision by the Cluster 2 Security Unit Head of Personnel Security, or their representatives in the Decision Making or Personnel Risk Management Teams, to refuse or withdraw national security clearance for Civil Service and Government employees and contractors working on Cluster 2 business.
+These procedures provide an overview of the requirements for appealing a decision by the PSC Operations Head of Personnel Security, or their representatives in the Decision Making or Personnel Risk Management Teams, to refuse or withdraw national security clearance for Civil Service and Government employees and contractors working on Cluster 2 business.

 There is an internal appeal to the Ministry of Justice \(MoJ\) Permanent Secretary, and if the decision to refuse or withdraw clearance is upheld, a subsequent external appeal to the Security Vetting Appeals Panel \(SVAP\).

-More detailed guidance on the processes and timescales for internal and external appeals can be found at [Annex A: Cluster 2 Security Unit Security Clearance Appeals Procedures](#annex-a-cluster-2-security-unit-security-clearance-appeals-procedures).
+More detailed guidance on the processes and timescales for internal and external appeals can be found at [Annex A: PSC Operations Security Clearance Appeals Procedures](#annex-a-PSC-operations-security-clearance-appeals-procedures).

 In this document the term **shall** is used to indicate an absolute requirement.